-- Regulations and Business Environmental The biggest challenge to Niagara County's economy is the high cost of doing business in New York State.
-According to the Tax Foundation's 2025 State Business Tax Climate Index, New York State has the worst business tax structure in the United States.
+- Regulations and Business Climate The biggest challenge to Niagara County's economy is the high cost of doing business in New York State.
+According to the Tax Foundation's 2025 State Business Tax Climate Index, New York State has the worst business tax climate in the United States.
 The report indicates high personal income tax, high sales tax, high property tax, and relatively high unemployment insurance tax, and notes "...high rates and a burdensome and nonneutral tax structure." - Poverty Rate People in poverty, both living in urban and rural communities, are most vulnerable to the negative impacts of a significant economic crisis.
 Persistent urban poverty is also a significant challenge within the region.
 In the City of Niagara Falls, the largest city in Niagara County, the poverty rate is 23.7%.
 This is nearly double the 12.4% poverty rate of Niagara County and 13.4% poverty rate of New York State (2023 ACS 5-Year Estimates).
 The City of Lockport's poverty rate of 15.9% is also higher than the County and State, while the City of North Tonawanda's current poverty rate is 12.1%. - Lack of Developable Sites The region has a lower vacancy rate for industrial real estate as compared to the national average.
 The price per square foot rent for industrial space has doubled since 2020 and continues to rise as a result of the high cost of construction as well as the overall lack of available vacant land to build new industrial facilities.
 This is a challenge to manufacturers or distributors seeking immediately occupiable space.
 In the current financial environment, building on spec is cost prohibitive.
 Contaminated properties are also a problem across Niagara County, a legacy issue that will take generations to reverse.
 While there are tax benefits available to property owners willing to partake in the cleanup of parcels, this is a lengthy and costly process that requires professional specialization.

-- Electrical Grid Infrastructure As Niagara County advances toward New York State's mandated clean energy goals, meeting future electricity demands will require coordinated investment and planning across the entire energy ecosystem.
-Electric utilities are actively investing in modernizing infrastructure and expanding capacity to support these goals; however, system-wide challenges persist, including the accelerated retirement of fossil fuel generation and the need for significant new transmission and distribution infrastructure to support renewable energy integration.
-The New York Independent System Operator (NYISO) projects that energy demand will increase substantially over the next two decades, underscoring the importance of strategic, collaborative planning with state agencies, regional authorities, and local stakeholders.
-This is a threat for Niagara County's future development, as upgrades to the utility infrastructure will require significant investment in both time and public resources. - Workforce/Population Aging and Loss Niagara County's total population has been slowly but steadily declining since its peak in 1960.
+- Utility Capacity Much of New York State, including Niagara County, lacks sufficient electrical grid capacity to meet the demands of future end users.
+This is a threat for Niagara County's future development, as needed upgrades to the utility infrastructure will require significant investment in both time and public resources to accomplish.
+The New York State Independent Service Operators (ISO) 20-year outlook estimates that energy generating capacity will need to triple in the next 20 years to meet expected user demand.
+Compounding the issue, traditional fossil fuel generation systems are retiring faster than clean energy sources are coming online to replace them.
+This has the potential to create reliability issues in addition to not keeping up with energy service demands. - Workforce/Population Aging and Loss Niagara County's total population has been slowly but steadily declining since its peak in 1960.
 This gradual but consistent population loss coupled with the population's median age, which is over 4 years older than the State median, presents a significant challenge for Niagara County to meet the workforce needs of private companies.
 These demographic factors also present a challenge for Niagara County's housing stock, as older residents may require accessible housing units or rely on the support of various social services to meet their needs.